cole-cp/cole-cp.github.io/_pages/research.md

 : [[pdf]](https://escholarship.org/content/qt1sp77818/qt1sp77818.pdf)

 ## Research in Progress ##
-Estimating Functional Form Costs of Reporting Responses to Taxes
-: (with Teju Velayudhan)
+Estimating Costs of Reporting Responses to Taxes: Evidence from the Child Tax Credit : (with Teju Velayudhan)

 Effects of Minimum Wage Policies on Firms: Evidence from Germany
 : (with Giacomo Brusco)

+Marginal Treatment Effects and Random Judge Assignment - Too LATE to Tell?